Interfacial Line Energy of a Topological Phase: Sources of Interface energy

 Thus, the bulk energy-gap is zero for $|M^{\prime}| \leq 2$ where the system behaves as a metal, while for $|M^{\prime}|>2$ the bulk energy-gap is finite and the system is a trivial insulator.
 Just like the model presented in the main text the spectrum has a $M^{\prime} \to -M^{\prime}$ symmetry but at $M^{\prime}= \pm 2$ the metallic phase gives way to an insulator at half-filling via quadratically dispersing band.
 Importantly, there is no topological phase in this model.
 We now consider the same quench protocol as performed for BHZ model discussed in the main text.
 For a trivial insulator ($|\kappa^{\prime}| \gg 2$), we find that $\Delta E_{j}$ for all the bulk states shows non-universal fluctuation about zero (see Fig.~\ref{fig:supp_origin}(c)).
-Similar to the trivial phase of BHZ model, here also $\Delta \sigma_{\rm{bulk}}^{f}$ shows non-universal dependence on filling $f$ and $\Delta \sigma_{\rm{bulk}}^{f}<0$ at half-filling (see Fig.~\ref{fig:supp_origin}(d)).}}
+Similar to the trivial phase of BHZ model, here also $\Delta \sigma_{\rm{bulk}}^{f}$ shows non-universal dependence on filling $f$ and $\Delta \sigma_{\rm{bulk}}^{f}<0$ at half-filling (see Fig.~\ref{fig:supp_origin}(d)).

-{\tbb{Therefore, the surface tension $\Delta \sigma_{\rm{bulk}}$ in trivial phase at half-filling (i.e. ground state) can be either positive or negative which is decided by the random contributions from individual single-particle energy-levels, rendering the behavior of surface tension in trivial situation non-universal.}}
+Therefore, the correction to the interfacial line energy $\Delta \sigma_{\rm{bulk}}$ in trivial phase at half-filling (i.e. ground state) can be either positive or negative which is decided by the random contributions from individual single-particle energy-levels, rendering the behavior of the interfacial line energy in trivial situation non-universal.